alexa-samples/skill-sample-nodejs-web-api-my-cactus/webapp/README.md

 `npm run build`: performs the webpack build only.
 `npm run open`: starts the server and opens the page on localhost.
 `npm run buildConstant`: sets webpack to listen on file changes and builds immediately upon saving.
 Useful for rapid iteration.
+`npm run uploadS3`: uploads the assets to S3 bucket set in the environment variable, MY_CACTUS_S3.
+Note you will need to build/deploy the skill side of the project before the S3 bucket that will be used in the code is created.
+Use the public domain for the bucket as the value for MT_CACTUS_S3.

 If you need to kill the server, use ctrl+c and restart with one of the open commands.
 Note, the server is started in "no-cache" mode (-c-1 flag) for MUCH easier development and debugging.
 You do not want to run your production application like this as it will slow down the customer experience on repeat skill invocations.

 ## Bugs?

 Please open bug reports on Github using Github issues.
 Include the steps taken to reproduce.
-You can use this for suggested improvements as well.
-First, check out the list of [known issues](./KNOWN_ISSUES.md).
+You can use this for suggested improvements, as well.

 Feel free to fork and open a pull request if you have a fix or improvement to make, also!